-London Borough of Hounslow | London, 2017 - ongoing
+London Borough of Hounslow | London, 2017 - 2022

 The structure is a ‘half through’ truss form with distinctive bracing members angled to maximise oblique views to the river.
-The meandering alignment will encourage views up and downstream as well as into the adjacent Dukes Hollow nature reserve which is one of the few remaining natural tidal habitats in London.
+The meandering alignment encourages views up and downstream as well as into the adjacent Dukes Hollow nature reserve which is one of the few remaining natural tidal habitats in London.

 "...faceted and intriguing, its irregularity driven by the imaginative response to circumstance."
 Ingenious and life-enhancing: a tale of two new London footbridges; Rowan Moore, The Observer 19.02.23